sehraks/spam-sharer/README.md

 ## Guidelines

 > [!TIP]
+> **Acquire Wake Lock**: Run `termux-wake-lock` before starting long-running tasks like spam sharing.
+This keeps the CPU awake, preventing Android from killing the Termux process, which ensures progress is saved reliably even if the app is swiped out or runs in the background.

+> [!TIP]
 > **Run Multiple Sessions**: Speed up tasks by swiping left in Termux to open new sessions and run multiple sharing tasks simultaneously!

 > [!IMPORTANT]